-The late Super Dave Osborne was a favorite of Larry David, David Letterman, and Albert Brooks — comedy royalty.
+The late Super Dave Osborne was a favorite of Larry David, David Letterman, and Albert Brooks — that’s comedy royalty there.
 (Well, admittedly Brooks was his brother: Albert Brooks’ given name was Albert Einstein; Super Dave’s real name was Bob Einstein.)
-Most people these days know the actor from his star turns on Curb Your Enthusiasm and Arrested Development, the kind of innovative comedy shows where a guy like Super Dave could fit in.
+Most people these days know the actor from his unforgettably hilarious star turns on Curb Your Enthusiasm and Arrested Development.
+Those are the kinds of innovative comedy shows where a guy like Super Dave could fit in.
 But then again Einstein, who died this week at age 76, was always part of the innovative zeitgeist in American culture, whatever the decade.

 RIP Bob Einstein aka Super Dave Osborne!